PhilipSCA/philanderson-co-uk/james/learning/english.md

 Metaphor - Comparing saying it "is" the other Onomatopoeia - Written way to express sounds
-Oxymoron - Contradictory terms together Personification - Giving inhuman objects a human action Repetition - Repeating a word/phrase several times Rhetorical question - Question without an answer - to get you thinking Rule of three - Three words that each have an impact Simile - Comparing things saying its "like" or "as" the other Symbolism - An idea reflected by a character/object
+Oxymoron - Contradictory terms together Personification - Giving inanimate objects a human action/characteristic Repetition - Repeating a word/phrase several times Rhetorical question - Question without an answer - to get you thinking Rule of three - Three words that each have an impact Simile - Comparing things saying its "like" or "as" the other Symbolism - An idea reflected by a character/object Pathetic fallacy - Writer attributes human emotions to the weather to reflect character

 ### Structural techniques
 Clause - Group of words containing a subject(noun) and predicate(verb) on the subject